-• Security is a big feature, and Drupal tends to win because of its built-in security and granular control.
+- Security is a big feature, and Drupal tends to win because of its built-in security and granular control.
 WordPress users must be vigilant with plugin management and updates to keep their site safe.

-What is Drupal and WordPress
+What are Drupal and WordPress

 Both Drupal and WordPress are known for their strengths.
 They are the foundation of millions of Drupal and WordPress sites worldwide.
-While they share the same web standards and infrastructure requirements, choosing between them often depends on project requirements and the user’s technical skill.
+While they share the same web standards and infrastructure requirements, choosing between them often depends on project requirements and the user’s technical skills.

 Drupal History

-• The White House
+- The White House

-• NASA
+- NASA

-• Harvard University
+- Harvard University

-• The Economist
+- The Economist

 WordPress: From Blog to Complex Web Development